Wafinator/Uptime-Monitor/README.md

     style E2E fill:#fee2e2,stroke:#dc2626
 ```

-**Unit (Vitest)** — `checkService` (all the status code branches + timeouts), `alertService` (SMTP/Gmail routing, error swallowing), `isValidUrl` (the URL parser).
+**Unit (Vitest)**: `checkService` (all the status code branches + timeouts), `alertService` (SMTP/Gmail routing, error swallowing), `isValidUrl` (the URL parser).
 I refactored both services to take their HTTP client / SMTP transport as parameters so the tests don't need the network.
 That dependency-injection trick was probably the most useful pattern I learned on this project.

-**Integration (Supertest)** — full CRUD against the real Express app and a separate Postgres test database (`uptime_test`) that gets auto-created by a globalSetup hook.
+**Integration (Supertest)**: Full CRUD against the real Express app and a separate Postgres test database (`uptime_test`) that gets auto-created by a globalSetup hook.
 Tables get truncated between every test so order doesn't matter.

-**E2E (Playwright)** — actual Chromium clicking buttons and filling forms.
+**E2E (Playwright)**:  Actual Chromium clicking buttons and filling forms.
 Spins up its own backend on port 4001 with the scheduler disabled (so timing isn't flaky) and its own frontend on 5174.
 Doesn't touch my dev environment.

 Run them: